linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Review of the Month

-During the 6-week period following the suspension of gold payments by Great Britain there was a decrease in the country's stock of monetary gold amounting to  $730,000,000 and an increase in currency outstanding of$ 390,000,000.
+During the 6-week period following the suspension of gold payments by Great Britain there was a decrease in the country's stock of monetary gold amounting to  \$730,000,000 and an increase in currency outstanding of\$ 390,000,000.
 Both of these factors increased the demand for reserve bank credit, and the total volume of this credit, notwithstanding a considerable decrease in member bank reserve balances, increased by 930,000,000 during the period, and was at the end of October at the highest level in 10 years.
 The outflow of gold, which began at the time of the suspension of gold payments by Great Britain on September 21, was the largest movement of the metal during a similar period in any country at any time."

 -Federal Reserve Bulletin